ipa-fmw/ipa_seminar/ipa_seminar_driver/README.md

 ![create_a_node](./doc/create_a_node.png "Creating a node")

-Following the [ROS-I driver specs](http://wiki.ros.org/Industrial/Industrial_Robot_Driver_Spec), add a Publisher called "joint_states" and an ActionServer called "joint_trajectory_action" by selecting the corresponding type on the right pane and clicking on the corner of the graphical node representation.
+Following the [ROS-I driver specs](http://wiki.ros.org/Industrial/Industrial_Robot_Driver_Spec), add a Publisher called "joint_states" and "states" and an ActionServer called "joint_trajectory_action" by selecting the corresponding type on the right pane and clicking on the corner of the graphical node representation.
 You should then see the following screen:

 ![create_action_pub](./doc/create_action_pub.png "Creating a publisher and action")